The Caretaker (2025 film): Cast

 Liz Rogers, Dave Morris, Emma Graveling, Noah Carr-Kingsnorth, Hector Baldwin, Heather Cairnes and Alice Corrigan also feature in supporting roles.

 Production

 The film was shot by Landa Pictures with Luke Tedder both directing and writing.

 Release

 The film debuted in 2025 at several international festivals, including the Fortean Film Festival, where it received critical acclaim for Probert's nuanced nonverbal performance and cinematic storytelling.
 It went on to win over twenty international film awards on the festival circuit.

 Scheduled at FrightFest 2025 on August 23, 2025, at the Odeon Luxe in the West End of London as part of the United Kingdom genre festival's main showcase.

-Rights for the United Kingdom and Ireland theatrical and VOD distribution have been secured by Ajamax Productions.
+Rights for the United Kingdom and Ireland theatrical and VOD distribution have been secured by Ajamax Productions, scheduled for a theatrical release in February 2026.

 Reception

 Vocal Media commented that the film has "big‑budget vibes" and an "impeccable" lead performance.